doars/doars/packages/doars-store/README.md

   accessing the properties you do not need to prefix it with `$store`.
 Do note the `$store` context will be checked after the `$for` and `$state` contexts since the `$store` context is inserted before the others.
-This means that when a property exists on both the datastore and state the value from the state will be returned.
+This means that when a property exists on both the data store and state the value from the state will be returned.

 ## Compatible versions